mosaic-design-system/docs/src/guidelines/style-guide.md

       \r

-      Do not _underline_ text for emphasis.
+      Do not <u>underline</u> text for emphasis.
 It may confuse users who are expecting a hyperlink.
 Headers shouldn’t be underlined either, they should use a larger font and be bolded.\r

       \r